Azure/azure-iot-sdk-java/deps/serializer/devdoc/requirement_docs/com/microsoft/azure/iot/deps/serializer/queryresponseparser.md

 ## Overview

-QueryResponseParser deserializes the response received for a query request as json.
+QueryResponseParser deserializes the response received for a query request as json array.

 ## References